How to Setup Dual Monitor | Windows | Linux | MAC

 1. Click on ‘Apply.’
 This is the blue icon in the top-right corner of your screen.
 Clicking this icon will apply the changes you’ve made.

-1. You will have to approve that you want to apply the new settings within 20 seconds, or you’ll revert to the old settings.
+1. You must approve that you want to apply the new settings within 20 seconds, or you’ll revert to the old settings.
 To do this, click on ‘Keep Changes.’
 If you’d like to revert to the old settings, wait for the 20 seconds to lapse or click ‘Revert Settings.’

 How to Enhance Your Dual Monitor Experience